 make it possible to identify knowledge gaps that will require more research later on,

 allow stakeholders with different opinions to generate new ideas together – and find a solution that fits each of their needs.

-But, of course, these benefits also depend on the persons involved in the process.
-Choosing the right set of people helps us make the most of it.
+But, of course, these benefits also depend on the people involved in the process.
+Remember: choosing the right team helps us make the most of it.